Amal-JS/data_table_project_with_delete_button/readme.txt

 This project we are going to use the bootstarp data table,
-    with data model we can show the objects in table with pagination and easy searching feature
+    with data table we can show the objects in table with pagination and easy searching feature

 we have used the cdn links to get the data table